-Coaches are currently replacing trains between Southern Cross Station, Ballarat and Wendouree until Sunday 1 December.
+Coaches will replace trains between Ararat, Beaufort, Wendouree and Ballarat from Saturday 7 December until Friday 13 December.
 For more information and to plan your journey visit the V/Line website.

 The Ballarat Line Upgrade will enable much-needed extra services during peak times, and trains every 40 minutes off-peak, as well as better stations to service growing communities in Melbourne’s outer west and Ballarat.

 - duplication of 18 kilometres of track between Deer Park west and Melton

 - a new Cobblebank Station, between Rockbank and Melton, separately funded by the Victorian Government’s Growth Area Infrastructure Contribution

 - The rebuilt Rockbank Station, including new and longer platforms, a pedestrian overpass and a new car park with 350 spaces

 - Bacchus Marsh Station upgrade including a new platform, pedestrian overpass and 100 new car park spaces